Ty Mueller: Professional

 Mueller concluded his collegiate career by signing a three-year, entry-level contract with the Vancouver Canucks on March 30, 2024.
 He made his professional debut on October 11, 2024, with the Vancouver Canucks' American Hockey League (AHL) affiliate, the Abbotsford Canucks.
 Mueller recorded his first AHL point, an assist on Mark Friedman's goal, on October 25, 2024, against the San Diego Gulls.
 He scored his first AHL goal six games later on November 6, in an 8–4 loss to the Ontario Reign.
 By February, Mueller led all Abbotsford rookies with 15 assists and 22 points.
 At the age of 21 years, 11 months and 8 days old, he also became the youngest player in franchise history to represent the Abbotsford Canucks at an AHL All-Star Game.

 Mueller was called up to the NHL on April 12, 2025, to replace an ill Max Sasson in the Canucks lineup.
 He skated 10 minutes and 56 seconds of ice time in his debut on April 13 while skating alongside Brock Boeser and Jake DeBrusk.
+Mueller scored his first NHL goal on April 16, 2026 in his home province against the Edmonton Oilers, during the last game of the 2025–26 Vancouver Canucks season that saw the Canucks lost 6-1.